Bergman kernels on punctured Riemann surfaces: Abstract

 \section{Abstract}

-{In this paper we consider a punctured Riemann surface endowed with a Hermitian metric which equals the Poincar\'e metric near the punctures and a holomorphic line bundle which polarizes the metric.
-We show that the Bergman kernels can be localized around the singularities and its local model is the Bergman kernel of the punctured unit disc endowed with the standard Poincar\'e metric.
-As a consequence, we obtain an optimal uniform estimate of the supremum norm of the Bergman kernel, involving a fractional growth order of the tensor power.}
+{In this paper we consider a punctured Riemann surface endowed with a Hermitian metric that equals the Poincar\'e metric near the punctures, and a holomorphic line bundle that polarizes the metric.
+We show that the Bergman kernel can be localized around the singularities and its local model is the Bergman kernel of the punctured unit disc endowed with the standard Poincar\'e metric.
+One of the technical tools is a new weighted elliptic estimate near the punctures, which is uniform with respect to the tensor power.
+As a consequence, we obtain an optimal uniform estimate of the supremum norm of the Bergman kernel, involving a fractional growth order of the tensor power.
+This holds in particular for the Bergman kernel of cusp forms of high weight of non-cocompact geometrically finite Fuchsian groups of first kind without elliptic elements. }